mars0i/clj-agentscript1/README.md

 This will put all of the files needed to be installed into a directory tree under resources/public.  "max" refers to one of the configuration options in project.clj.
-It uses the Google Clojure "simple" compilation mode.
+It uses the Google Closure "simple" compilation mode.

-(The leiningen project.clj file also contains a "min" configuration that might allow fulling optimized compilation into a single Javascript file using the Google Closure compiler, but that won't work until we have some wrapper files for the Agentscript libraries.
+(The leiningen project.clj file also contains a "min" configuration that is supposed to allow fully optimized Google Closure compilation into a single Javascript file, but that won't work without some Clojurescript wrapper files for the Agentscript libraries, to deal with the fact that Closure renames functions in its advanced compilation mode.
 I may work on this at some point.)

 ## Notes